PoslavskySV/rings/doc/guide.rst

         }

 .. important::
     The resulting array of :math:`quotients` and :math:`remainder` depend on the order of dividers in the array and on the used monomial order.
+To get a unique result, use |Groebner| basis (see :ref:`ref-ideals`).

 Details of implementation can be found in `MultivariateDivision`_.